-Quizzes: (in and out of class), we will have quizzes.
+Quizzes: often (in and out of class), we will have quizzes.
 They can be unannounced.
 They cover the reading assigned for the day, as well as force you to interact with any conceptual material we've been discussing in class.
 To learn statistics, you have to practice statistics!
 And these are designed to get you that practice.
-I only keep your highest four grades (for a total of 60 points), and I promise there will be at least five quizzes (meaning you can do poorly on one without being punished).
+I only keep your highest five grades (for a total of 50 points), and I promise there will be at least six quizzes (meaning you can do poorly on one without being punished).
 Because there are more quizzes assigned than ultimately count towards your grade, if you miss a quiz, it will just count as a zero.
 In other words, attend lecture sessions, as there might be a quiz.

 Exercises: strictly in class, these will be opportunities for you to work with classmates on applying concepts from class.
 The goal is to make the problem sets more applied in terms of how to use statistics to talk about the world.
-I only keep your highest four grades (for a total of 60 points), and I promise there will be at least five exercises (meaning you can do poorly on one without being punished).
+I only keep your highest five grades (for a total of 50 points), and I promise there will be at least six exercises (meaning you can do poorly on one without being punished).

-Midterm examination: there is a midterm exam on October 4.
+Midterm examination: there is a midterm exam on March 8.
 Details of the midterm exam can be found under the assignment on Canvas.

-Final examination: there is a final exam on December 5.
-See the final exam schedule at tinyurl.com/AU-F-Finals-2022.
+Final examination: there is a final exam on May 3.
+See the final exam schedule at tinyurl.com/AU-S-Finals-2022.
 Details of the final exam can be found under the assignment on Canvas.

 I do not believe in closed-book exams.
 The exams will be open-book, open-note, and taken on Canvas.
 However, I have absolutely zero tolerance for two things: cheating (taking the answers from others) and plagiarizing.
 Both earn an automatic zero for the entire exam.
-This includes working with others, consulting a group chat, stealing the answers of others, or plagiarizing from other websites.
-I am serious: the only way to ensure you fail the class is to cheat on the exams.

 Group project: ultimately, you will be responsible for working in an assigned group simulating a consulting group for an election.
 We will discuss the assignment in more detail in class.
-Note, though, that you are responsible for a presentation (as a group) on the last scheduled day of class: December 1.
-All members of group receive the same grade, except for a peer evaluation component.
+Note, though, that you are responsible for a presentation (as a group) on the last scheduled day of class: April 28.
+Everyone in the group will receive the same grade, except for a peer evaluation component.